 - Assessing annually the qualifications, expertise and resources of the external auditor, the effectiveness of the audit process and review the effectiveness of the external auditor, which shall include a report from the external auditor on their own internal quality procedures;

-- Seeking to ensure co-ordination with activities of the internal audit function; and
+- Seeking to ensure co-ordination with activities of the Group Internal Audit function; and

 - Evaluating the risks to the quality and effectiveness of the financial reporting process and consideration of the need to include the risk of the withdrawal of the external auditor from the market in that evaluation.

 - Meet regularly with the external auditor (including once at the planning stage before the audit and once after the audit at the reporting stage) and at least once a year, without management being present, to discuss the external auditor’s remit and any issues arising from the audit.